KeanuVentura/CookingUpInsights/README.md

 > “Start from scratch.
 Make it clean.
 Make it simple”
 > — Marcus, *The Bear*

+For my baseline model, I built a **Linear Regression** model using two features I belieed would have the best correlation with calories: **n_ingredients** and **minutes**.
+I constructed a pipeline using a ColumnTransformer to pass these features directly into a LinearRegression model.
+After fitting the model to the cleaned dataset, I calculated the evalutation metrics RMSE and R².

+**Results:** The RMSE for my baseline model was approximately 206.05 and the R² was 0.0856
+**Conclusion:** This means that my model's calorie predictions were off by around 206 calories on average.
+Also, my model explains around 8.56% of the variance in calorie content.
+The results suggest that ny baseline model does not fully capture the complexity in the data and there is much to be done to advance the model and improve its performance

 ## Final Model

 > “This is not a sprint.
 It’s a marathon, and we’re learning every single day”
 > — Carmy, *The Bear*

+For my final model,

 ## Fairness Analysis